 The Company has adopted a Related Party Transactions Policy.
 The Policy, as approved by the Board, is uploaded on the Company's website.

 Details of the transactions with Related Parties are provided in the accompanying financial statements.
-There were no transactions during the year which would require to be reported in Form AOC.2.
+There were no transactions during the year which would require to be reported in Form AOC.2 appended as Annexure-5 to the Board Report.